-- 1. The Company, recognizing that the independent accounting auditor plays an important role in ensuring the reliability of financial reporting through accounting audits, appropriately determines the appointment, removal, and non-reappointment of the independent accounting auditor at the Board of Corporate Auditors. - 2.
-The Company endeavors to provide the independent accounting auditor with an audit environment that makes possible high-quality auditing, such as providing opportunities for interviews with senior management, corporate auditors, and other departments necessary at the time of auditing and ensuring sufficient auditing time.
+- 1. The Company, recognizing that the independent accounting auditor plays an important role in ensuring the reliability of financial reporting through accounting audits, appropriately determines the appointment, removal, and non-reappointment of the independent accounting auditor at the audit & supervisory board. - 2.
+The Company endeavors to provide the independent accounting auditor with an audit environment that makes possible high-quality auditing, such as providing opportunities for interviews with senior management, audit & supervisory board members, and other departments necessary at the time of auditing and ensuring sufficient auditing time.

-(Director and Corporate Auditor Training)
+(Director and Audit & Supervisory Board Member Training)

-- 1. The Company provides directors and corporate auditors newly appointed from outside the Company with opportunities to acquire necessary knowledge of the Company's business lines, financial position, organization, and other matters within a reasonable period after taking office. - 2.
-So that the directors and corporate auditors appropriately perform the roles and responsibilities expected of them, the Company provides opportunities to acquire knowledge on matters such as their legal authority and responsibilities for the purpose of deepening understanding of their roles and responsibilities.
+- 1. The Company provides directors and audit & supervisory board members newly appointed from outside the Company with opportunities to acquire necessary knowledge of the Company's business lines, financial position, organization, and other matters within a reasonable period after taking office. - 2.
+So that the directors and audit & supervisory board members appropriately perform the roles and responsibilities expected of them, the Company provides opportunities to acquire knowledge on matters such as their legal authority and responsibilities for the purpose of deepening understanding of their roles and responsibilities.
 The Company also utilizes training from external organizations as necessary and assists with the cost.